Niger entry requirements for Madagascar passport holders

 Frequently asked questions

-No. Madagascar passport holders cannot get a visa on arrival.
-You must obtain a visa from a Niger embassy or consulate before you travel.
+No. Madagascar passport holders are not eligible for visa on arrival in Niger.
+You must obtain a visa from a Nigerien embassy or consulate before you travel.

 Official sources